DFFlanders/cloud-app-labs/cloud-application-engineer.md

 Ability to coach and mentor junior engineers
 Ability to develop and maintain partnerships with those outside one's own work group

-	* Intermediate experience with SQL, data analysis and manipulation skills

-* Good knowledge of C#, ASP.NET, HTML, Java
+Intermediate experience with SQL, data analysis and manipulation skills Good knowledge of C#, ASP.NET, HTML, Java

-* Good understanding of Windows operating systems and active directory

-* Ability to work under minimal supervision

-* Self-motivated with the ability to analyze issues and prioritize proactively

-* Must be able to support off-hours on-call
+Good understanding of Windows operating systems and active directory Ability to work under minimal supervision Self-motivated with the ability to analyze issues and prioritize proactively Must be able to support off-hours on-call

-* Strong problem solving & troubleshooting skills including ability to perform root cause analysis for preventative analysis

-* Comprehensive verbal and written communication skills

-* Strong organizational skills and the ability to manage a diversified workload.
+Strong problem solving & troubleshooting skills including ability to perform root cause analysis for preventative analysis Comprehensive verbal and written communication skills Strong organizational skills and the ability to manage a diversified workload.

-* Knowledgeable in Microsoft Visio/PowerPoint to effectively document and maintain system documentation.
+Knowledgeable in Microsoft Visio/PowerPoint to effectively document and maintain system documentation.

-* Demonstrated ability to communicate & work effectively with all levels of Operations, Engineering, Client Services, and senior management.
+Demonstrated ability to communicate & work effectively with all levels of Operations, Engineering, Client Services, and senior management.

-  ## AppEng reponsibilities:
+## Application Engineer reponsibilities (job remit):

- - Key Responsibilities:
+Key Responsibilities Day-to-Day:

-    Provide architecture and design leadership to a team of software engineers developing campus and branch networking applications for next-gen Network Operating System (NOS)
+  - Provide architecture and design leadership to a team of software engineers developing campus and branch networking applications for next-gen Network Operating System (NOS)
-    Review and understand customer solution and business requirements and translate them into product/solution technical requirements for the consumption of the software engineers
+  - Review and understand customer solution and business requirements and translate them into product/solution technical requirements for the consumption of the software engineers
     Develop architecture and detailed low-level designs suite based on detailed requirements.
     Design, develop, and test highly available, scalable, and distributed software systems Utilize the latest industry standard design & implementation tools and frameworks to develop and test world-class software